anonthertab/anonthertab/README.md

 •

-something something.. please talk to me if you just want to get to know me 👉👈,, on my knees /j

-•

-i got some unresolved issues just a heads up, all stems from bullying, so if i act alittle quiet dont fret, it'll pass 🙏
+i got some unresolved issues just a heads up, all stems from bullying, so if i act alittle quiet dont fret.

 •